Tarotar30127/cs312/project-dijkstras/network-routing-project-report.md

 ### Provided Graph Generation Algorithm Explanation

 *For the stretch 2, I decided to focus on building a generator specifically for task scheduling.
+A random graph generator is a algorithm that creates graphs automatically and randomly based on probability.
 This semester I have been struggling all my classes, I've been thinking a lot about managing dependencies and deadlines, so it felt like a relevant problem to tackle.
 I chose to implement a probabilistic Directed Acyclic Graph generator.
 I selected this algorithm because Directed Acyclic Graph generators are the fundamental structure for modeling problems with dependencies, such as the task scheduling